 We recognize the majority of our Transportation Systems revenues and related gross profit using percentage of completion contract accounting and the underlying mix of contract activity affects the related gross profit recognized in any given period.
-For the Transportation Systems segment, we expect to experience gross profit variability in future periods due to our contract mix and related sub-consulting content, as well as factors such as paid holidays and our ability to efficiently utilize our workforce, which will cause fluctuations in our margins from period to period.
+For the Transportation Systems segment, we expect to experience gross profit variability in future periods due to our contract mix and related sub-consulting content, as well as factors such as paid holidays and our ability to efficiently utilize our workforce, which should cause fluctuations in our margins from period to period.

 Selling, General and Administrative Expense.
-The following table presents selling, general and administrative expense for the three months ended June 30, 2012 and 2011:
+The following table presents selling, general and administrative expense for the three and six months ended September 30, 2012 and 2011